 Boris.
-Often mistakenly considered simply a doom/stoner/sludge outfit, they Japanese band has managed to subtly weave in varying textures throughout their discography.
-On this particular record, they keep things on a minimal page and emerge with their most powerfully transformative work in the process.
+Often mistakenly considered simply a doom/stoner/sludge outfit, the Japanese band has managed to subtly weave in varying textures throughout their discography.
+On this particular record, they keep things on a minimal page and emerge with their most powerful, transformative work in the process.

 Punk, shoegaze, and psychedelic guitar histrionics have colored their oppressively heavy sound at times.
 In other instances, collaborations with artists like Sunn O))), Merzbow, and Michio Kurihara (of Ghost) have teased out the underlying similarities they’ve had with the respective artists, revealing the band as a much more nuanced and malleable creature than first impression allows.

 Like the cover art, the opening moments of this album conjure peaceful waters, a soft blue purity, a refreshing dip in temperate seas.
 With nothing more than softly repeated acoustic guitar loops, Boris lulls you into thinking things aren’t moving.

 But then the first percussion wave rolls through the recording with an underfoot rumble and natural grace – and belies the fact that you’re now standing in the calm shallow waters before a distant tidal wave.
 As the drums grow in depth, echo, and low end presence, eventually overtaking the guitar in volume, the listener could be forgiven to expect a forthcoming maelstrom of crunchy blasts ready to bludgeon his ears; that predictable maneuver (thankfully) doesn’t occur.